reidhaegele/poke-firebase/README.md

 Not too shabby for a Hello World!

 #### Fetch from an API
-We are creating a Pokemon guessing game.
-Since there are hundreds of Pokemon, we are going to use [PokeAPI](https://pokeapi.co/) to fetch the name and sprite image of our Pokemon.
+We are creating a Pokémon guessing game.
+Since there are hundreds of Pokémon, we are going to use [PokéAPI](https://pokeapi.co/) to fetch the name and sprite image of our Pokémon.
 To start, we will create a service to handle our interaction with the API.

 Stop the server if running with `ctrl + c` in the terminal.